dsw7/GPTifier/README.md

 ------------------------------------------------------------------------------------------
 Input: What is 3 + 5?
 ```
-And hit `Enter`.
+And hit <kbd>Enter</kbd>.
 The program will dispatch a request and return:
 ```console
 ...
 Results: 3 + 5 equals 8.